hankertrix/augment-command.yazi/README.md

   if it finds the [`gtar` command][gnu-tar-link] instead of the [Apple provided `tar` command][apple-tar-link].

   Setting the `preserve_file_permissions` configuration option to `true` will preserve the file permissions of the files contained in a `tar` archive or tarball.

   This has considerable security implications, as executables extracted from all `tar` archives can be immediately executed on your system, possibly compromising your system if you extract a malicious `tar` archive.
   Hence, this option is set to `false` by default, and should be left as such.
   This option is provided for your convenience, but do seriously consider if such convenience is worth the risk of extracting a malicious `tar` archive that executes malware on your system.

+- `--reveal` flag to automatically hover the files that have been extracted.

+  Video:

+  [extract-reveal-extracted-item-video]

+- `--remove` flag to automatically remove the archive after the files have been extracted.

+  Video:

+  [extract-remove-extracted-archive-video]

 ### Enter (`enter`)

 - When `smart_enter` is set to `true`, it calls the `open` command when the hovered item is a file.
 - `--smart` flag to use one command to `enter` directories and `open` files.
 This flag will cause the `enter` command to call the `open` command when the selected items or the hovered item is a file, even when `smart_enter` is set to `false`.
   This allows you to set a key to use this behaviour